 “The insights that you provided have been very helpful and confidence boosting.”
 MG, Client

 Bona Vacantia property is dealt with on behalf of the Crown by the Bona Vacantia Division (BVD) of the Government Legal Department.
 However, the Crown will not take on any company liabilities, such as being a landlord, as they consider that too onerous.
 So, if the company owned the freehold of a block of flats, the Crown will either sell the freehold (usually to an appropriate buyer such as the leaseholders) or disclaim it.

 In the meantime, leaseholders may encounter problems as the landlord normally has a number of ongoing obligations under the lease, including insuring the building and carrying out maintenance.

 The BVD may consider selling the freehold to leaseholders who want to buy it.
-The price depends on the value of the flats, the length of the leases and what the ground rent is, but there is a minimum price of £1,000.
+The price for a bona vacantia freehold purchase depends on the value of the flats, the length of the leases and what the ground rent is, but there is a minimum price of £1,000.
 The BVD will aim to achieve market value for the freehold, and you may need to obtain a valuation.

 The Crown aims to deal with sales of freehold within 12 months of being approached, before deciding whether to disclaim the property.
-It is important to remember that the Crown is not obliged to sell to you and may instead decide to disclaim the asset.
-It is therefore important for leaseholders wanting to join together to buy the freehold, to organise themselves carefully.
+It is important to remember that the Crown is not obliged to consider your request for a bona vacantia freehold purchase and may instead decide to disclaim the asset.
+It is therefore important for leaseholders wanting to join together for a bona vacantia freehold purchase to organise themselves carefully.

 Leaseholders wishing to participate can do this either by setting up a management company with the leaseholders becoming members. or through a joint sale.
 Those leaseholders not wishing to participate will have to complete a form stating their position.